We

 Oldbury

-County High School in Moat Road, Langley, was opened in 1926.
+County High School in Moat Road, Langley, was opened on 26th October 1926.

 It was the new home and new name of Oldbury Secondary School which